 Let’s take a look:

-This is a Colombian coffee from San Sebastian.
+This single origin decaf coffee bag is a Colombian selection from San Sebastian.
 It’s interesting hitting that limbo of having gotten more familiar with a country’s offerings and still having much to learn.
 At this point I’ve tried coffee from the Nariño, Huila and San Sebastian regions.
 If someone asks me, “What does Colombian coffee taste like?”, I’d answer…so many things.
 Its complexity is what keeps me coming back for more.

 Olympia Coffee is a Washington-based roaster.
 They originally began as a wholesale business, eventually adding cafes and a local delivery model so they could become more involved in their community.
 They’ve since won several awards, competing in the Northwest Brewers Cup multiple times and winning the Best Of Olympia back in 2012.
 They also won Micro Roaster Of The Year in 2013, which is an award I’ve been keeping up with to keep track of quality decaf coffee.